tizonia/tizonia-openmax-il/README.md

 ## Introduction ##

-_Tizonia is still under development and there are no pre-built binary releases yet (but there will be soon though)_.
+_Tizonia is still under development and there are no pre-built binary releases yet (coming soon)_.

-However you can download this repo and build everything from source following the instructions in this README.
+For now you can clone this repo and build everything from source following the instructions below.

 ## The Tizonia project

-For an introduction of the resources that can be found here, please keep reading further.
+For the resources that can be found here, please keep reading further.

 ### `tizonia`: music player and audio streaming client/server ###

 * Spotify client (Spotify Premium account required).
-* Google Play Music client.
+* Google Play Music client (free tier only for now, All-Access streaming coming soon).
-* Playback of audio formats from local media (formats: mp3, mp2, mpa, m2a, aac, ogg/vorbis, opus, wav, aiff, and flac).
+* Playback of local media (mp3, mp2, mpa, m2a, aac, ogg/vorbis, opus, wav,
+  aiff, and flac).
-* Icecast/SHOUTcast streaming server (formats: mp3).
+* Icecast/SHOUTcast streaming LAN server (mp3).
-* Icecast/SHOUTcast streaming client (formats: mp3, aac, and opus, more to be added in the future).
+* Icecast/SHOUTcast streaming client (mp3, aac, and opus).
 * Daemon and command line modes (no GUI).
-* MPRIS D-BUS v2 media player remote control interface (early days, work-in-progress).
+* MPRIS D-BUS v2 media player remote control interface (basic functions only).
-* Completely based on OpenMAX IL 1.2.
+* Based on own OpenMAX IL-based multimedia framework.
 No gstreamer, libav, or ffmpeg libraries needed.
-* Written in C++.

-### A multimedia framework based on OpenMAX IL 1.2 ###
+### OpenMAX IL 1.2 multimedia framework ###

-1. 'libtizonia' : An OpenMAX IL 1.2 component framework
+1. 'libtizonia' : OpenMAX IL 1.2 component framework
   * A C library for creating OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/other).
   * Full support for OpenMAX IL 1.2 Base and Interop profiles.
-2. 'libtizcore' : An OpenMAX IL 1.2 Core implementation
+2. 'libtizcore' : OpenMAX IL 1.2 Core implementation
   * A C library for discovery and dynamic loading of OpenMAX IL 1.2 plugins.
   * Support for all of the OMX IL 1.2 standard Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.
-3. 'libtizplatform' : An OS abstraction/utility library
+3. 'libtizplatform' : OS abstraction/utility library
   * A C library with wrappers and utilities for:
     * memory allocation,
     * threading and synchronization primitives,